transistormuncher/flex/README.md

 One of FlexPower's main products is the so-called RouteToMarket: basically bringing the energy produced by renewables' assets to the european electricity markets.

 The idea is that FlexPower signs contracts with the owners of renewable assets, and then sells the energy produced by these assets on the market.

 At the end of each month, FlexPower invoices the asset owners based on the production of their assets:
 FlexPower pays the asset owner an agreed upon price for each produced mwh and the asset owner pays FlexPower a fee for the services provided, per mwh.

-There are different pricing and fee models, i.e. ways to compute the price and fee, to accomodate different types of assets and customoers.
+There are different pricing and fee models, i.e. ways to compute the price and fee, to accommodate different types of assets and customoers.

 ## Assets "base" data